GSA/fpki-guides/_announcements/02_google_ct.md

 ### Disable CT Enforcement for Government-Furnished Equipment
 {% include alert-info.html content="Two options are outlined in this section.
 Additional options may become available in future releases of Chrome.
 We will post more information as we update the procedures.
-Please check the GitHub Issues in the GSA's fpki-guides Playbook repository for any in-progress discussions." %}
+Please also check the GitHub Issues in the GSA FPKI-Guides repository for any in-progress discussions." %}

 #### Option 1:&nbsp;&nbsp;Disable CT Enforcement for "Legacy" CAs (Recommended Configuration)